-A: The Accessible Technology Initiative (ATI) is a coded memorandum from CSU Chancellor's office; ATI sets forth a three year road map for ensuring accessibility of information technology and resources in compliance with federal and state laws and CSU policy.
+A: The Accessible Technology Initiative (ATI) is a coded memorandum from CSU Chancellor's office; ATI sets forth a road map for ensuring accessibility of information technology and resources in compliance with federal and state laws and CSU policy.

 Q: What are the main requirements of ATI?